-US strikes at a Huawei prize: chip juggernaut HiSilicon
+US strikes at a Huawei prize: Chip juggernaut HiSilicon

 But heavy investment in research and development helped drive rapid progress at HiSilicon, and in recent years the 7,000-employee unit has been central to Huawei's rise as a dominant player in the global smartphone business and the emerging 5G telecom networking business.

-HiSilicon's Kirin smartphone processor is now considered to be on par with those created by Apple Inc and Qualcomm Inc -a rare example of an advanced Chinese semiconductor product that competes globally.
+HiSilicon's Kirin smartphone processor is now considered to be on par with those created by Apple and Qualcomm - a rare example of an advanced Chinese semiconductor product that competes globally.

 HiSilicon is also central to Huawei's leadership in 5G, stepping into the breach when the United States cut off access to some U.S. chips last year.

-But the U.S. export control rule, first reported by Reuters last week, aims to block HiSilicon's access to two crucial tools: chip design software from U.S. firms including Cadence Design Systems Inc and Synopsys Inc , and the manufacturing prowess of "foundries," led by Taiwan Semiconductor Manufacturing Co Ltd , that build chips for many of the world's top semiconductor firms.
+But the U.S. export control rule, first reported by Reuters last week, aims to block HiSilicon's access to two crucial tools: chip design software from U.S. firms including Cadence Design Systems and Synopsys, and the manufacturing prowess of "foundries," led by Taiwan Semiconductor Manufacturing, that build chips for many of the world's top semiconductor firms.

 Without its own processors, Huawei will lose its edge over domestic smartphone rivals, analysts said.
 International sales had already been gutted by a ban on the use of key Google software.